 Some of these certificates are mandatory by law and include setting standards for attributes such as quality, thermal performance and security.
 Other certifications are voluntary and require regular assessment to indicate their performance level.
 By showcasing these accreditations, homeowners can have peace of mind that they have chosen high-quality products.

-Whilst Secured by Design isn’t mandatory, the PAS 24 accreditation is often required in most circumstances.
-PAS 24 is a minimum security standard that doors and windows must meet.
+PAS 24 is a minimum security standard that doors and windows for new homes must meet.
 This gives additional reassurance to homeowners that their new installations meet the latest security regulations.

 You may see PAS 24:2016 listed on websites, which is the latest update of the PAS 24 standard, which gets reviewed every five years.
 Manufacturers and installers must send off their products to a test house for thorough assessments to achieve this certification.
 Once the windows and doors have passed and are deemed fit for purpose, they can be marketed as PAS 24 accredited.